Lightnet/bunpreact/README.md

 # Information:
   Prototype build.
 For preact but note there some react convert and alias since bun built react js.

-  Using the preact component class since browser only support js module as it need to transpiler for to load and read for browser javascript to understand to render the html elements.
+  Using the preact components since browser only support js module as it need to transpiler for to load and read for browser javascript to understand to render the html elements.

   Note this is test build.
-Still leanring.
+Still learning.

 ## Features:
 - Bun serve
 - jsx transpiler to js for fetch request handler
 - cookie testing
 - headers testing
+- simple Json web token > JWT
 - preact handler transpiler jsx to js for browser developement build
 - cors simple ( deal with url script packages)
 - web IDE ( importmap )